 The estimated land area (approximately 288 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, Potesta & Associates used an interim 2,000 feet fixed radius delineation.
+The SWAP program's consultant, Potesta & Associates used an interim 2000 feet fixed radius delineation.
 This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.

-Physical Integrity of well or spring
+Physical Integrity of Well or Spring

-Well/Spring Name Source Integrity Well 1 Constructed to Standard
+Well/Spring Name Source Integrity Mine Source Not Constructed to Standard

-Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
+Sources may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+In this case this source is a gravity feed from a mine portal/drift entrance.
+It is not properly sealed or protected.
+The State has determined that this mine source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.